Bellatrix Fighting School

 Norse history, daily life, and other Norse resources.

-Has a very good selection of beads, buttons, and jewelry findings.
+Has a very good selection of beads, buttons, and jewellery findings.

 Ross Farm Museum (New Ross)